Canadian Bombshell Danielle Knudson Stuns In A White Boho Bikini

-Canadian Bombshell Danielle Knudson delighted her fans by posting yet another sizzling bikini shot to Instagram for a late week treat.
+Canadian bombshell Danielle Knudson delighted her fans by posting yet another sizzling bikini shot to Instagram for a late-week treat.
 This time, the blonde beauty opted for an off-shoulder, bohemian style white number from fashion retailer H&M while posing on the beach.

-The blonde bombshell has contracts for brands such as Guess Lingerie and Adore Me and has walked in shows ranging from Miami Swim Week to her native country’s Toronto Fashion Week.
+The blonde bombshell has contracts with brands such as Guess Lingerie and Adore Me and has walked in shows ranging from Miami Swim Week to her native country’s Toronto Fashion Week.
 She has also modeled for magazines such as Sports Illustrated and Maxim.
 She also unsurprisingly has a large social media fandom, with over 487,000 followers.

-One of those might be Justin Bieber, who wrote “Who is this Guess model?
-She’s stunning” on an Instagram in 2014, per Cosmopolitan.
+One of those might be Justin Bieber, who wrote, “Who is this Guess model?
+She’s stunning” on an Instagram post in 2014, per Cosmopolitan.

 “Since the Bieber post, my followers have tripled, and more people know and want to know who I am.
 Even TMZ and E! were talking about me!” the model gushed to Cosmo about the incident.

 Danielle certainly looks stunning in her recent Instagram shot.
 In the picture, the model dons a white bikini.
-The top is off-shoulder with a square neckline and features a corset-inspired lace up detail in the front.
-The bikini bottom is as teeny as possible, and has the skinniest side straps which only show off more of her incredible legs.
-Danielle was photographed while on a tranquil beach, and is posed sitting on her calves.
+The top is off-shoulder with a square neckline and features a corset-inspired lace-up detail in the front.
+The bikini bottom is as teeny as possible and has the skinniest side straps, which only show off more of her incredible legs.
+Danielle was photographed while on a tranquil beach and is posed sitting on her calves.
 She wears no makeup, save a golden tan, and has her blonde locks sultrily side-swept for the shot.

 The picture earned over 7,000 likes and 144 comments.